Soul of a Woman (Kelly Price album): Critical reception

+In his review for Billboard, critic Paul Verna noted that with Soul of a Woman "Price has done an outstanding job on a project that has the potential to be extremely radio-friendly."
 AllMusic editor Stephen Thomas Erlewine called Price an "urban crooner, much like a streetwise Mariah Carey or a domesticated Mary J. Blige.
 She has a sweet, smooth voice that's a joy to listen to, but what makes her debut Soul of a Woman so impressive is that she's not just a singer, she's a talented songwriter as well.
 Soul of a Woman is filled with well-crafted contemporary R&B songs that are melodic, memorable and perfectly delivered.
 It's an audacious debut from a promising young talent."
-Tiarra Mukherjee from Entertainment Weekly found that "one listen to her debut makes clear that Price's poignant vocals rise above her peers'.
-But without the sugar-pop hooks and samples that dominate the charts, Soul will move only the adult crowd, until the remixers come calling."
+New York Times wrote that "Price wields her sumptuous voice with gospel fervor and flamboyance in new songs -- most of them languorous ballads – about loving, cheating and holding on to faith."

-Billboard critic Paul Verna noted that with Soul of a Woman "Price has done an outstanding job on a project that has the potential to be extremely radio-friendly."
-Connie Johnson, writing for The Los Angeles Times, called the album "stirring debut" and compared Price with "Jennifer Holliday, Shirley Murdock and Martha Wash.
+Connie Johnson, writing for the Los Angeles Times, called the album "a stirring debut" and compared Price to "Jennifer Holliday, Shirley Murdock and Martha Wash.
 All once showed brilliant promise, but none managed to sustain a thriving recording career.
 Connections with heavy-hitters such as Puff Daddy, R. Kelly and Ronald Isley, all of whom provided production touches to this debut album, may help Price avoid a similar fate."
+Craig Seymour from The Washington Post found that Soul of a Woman "exemplifies R&B at its cathartic best," while Lynn Norment from Ebony wrote that "the soul of rhythm of blues is blessed to have this dynamic, urgent voice that evokes and translates the passions of today's Black woman."
+Tiarra Mukherjee from Entertainment Weekly found that "one listen to her debut makes clear that Price's poignant vocals rise above her peers'.
+But without the sugar-pop hooks and samples that dominate the charts, Soul will move only the adult crowd, until the remixers come calling."

 Chart performance

-Soul of a Woman debuted and peaked at number 15 on the US Billboard 200 in the week of August 29, 1998.
-The album was certified platinum by the Recording Industry Association of America (RIAA) on April 27, 1999.
-By 2003, it had sold 1.13 million copies.
+Soul of a Woman debuted and peaked at number 15 on the US Billboard 200 and number two on the US Top R&B/Hip-Hop Albums chart in the week of August 29, 1998.
+The album was certified Gold by the Recording Industry Association of America (RIAA) on September 16, 1998 and, with shipments figures in excess of 1.0 million units, reached Platinum status on April 27, 1999.
+By September 2003, it had sold 1.3 million copies domestically.